xibosignage/platform-api-php/docs/checkout.md

 We recommend using the PHP library to simplify these API calls - see [Checking out with PHP](checkout_with_php.md).
+Following are examples using curl should you not wish to use PHP.